Chandler Smith: Craftsman Truck Series

 On December 20, 2024, Smith announced his return to the Truck Series full-time, driving for Front Row Motorsports in 2025.
 He would drive the No. 38 as Layne Riggs would move over to the No. 34 after FRM expanded to two full-time trucks.
-Smith started the season with a sixth place finish at Daytona.
+Smith started the season with a sixth-place finish at Daytona.
 He scored wins at Bristol and North Wilkesboro.

+Smith started the 2026 season with a win at Daytona.
+Smith was the points leader until Rockingham, where he failed post race inspection.
+He also won at North Wilkesboro.

+On July 28, 2026, Smith announced that he would not return to FRM in 2027.